desireedmello/ANTLRparser/README.md

 # ANTLRparser
 ANTLR parser used to scan JAVA source code for different brances of the tree node using AST view.

+# Output Displayed from Code

+1. Prints the import statements of the file.

+2. Prints the variables declared in the method body along with the line number.

+3. Prints the methods called on the variables.

+4. For each method call, prints the method signature declared on the same class.
+If the method is not declared on the same class, prints UNKNOWN.

 ## Instructions to run the code and generate the output:

 1. Coding is done in Eclipse JDT with the ASTParser to parse the sample test code.